Skin Tightening Treatments

 Ultrasound waves have been used for everything from healing injured tendons to imaging internal organs.
 Plastic surgeons can now use them to treat the “turkey neck” that results from age and sun damage.

 MFU uses highly focused beams of ultrasound waves to briefly heat deep skin tissue in the face and neck to 140 degrees Fahrenheit.
-(6) The top layers of skin are not affected by the ultrasound beam.
+The top layers of skin are not affected by the ultrasound beam.
 The heating of the deeper tissue causes collagen fibers to break apart and subsequently create new, fresh fibers.
-(6) The result is tighter, firmer skin with reduced wrinkles in the neck and lower facial region.
+The result is tighter, firmer skin with reduced wrinkles in the neck and lower facial region.
 Improvements continue over the first few months after treatment.

+- Procedure: A clinician performs the treatment in a clinical setting.
+After a cool gel is applied to the skin, a hand-held wand is used to deliver the sound waves to the target area through a specialized ultrasound head.
 If patients find the procedure uncomfortable, they can take medication to dull the pain.
 It is a one-time, 90-minute procedure.
 People generally tolerate it well, although it is common to feel the pulsed bursts of energy.
 Occasionally, the clinician will ask the patient to return for a second treatment if necessary.

-Side effects: tenderness, redness, swelling, and occasional bruising.
+- Side effects: tenderness, redness, swelling, and occasional bruising.

 A popular type of MFU treatment is Ultherapy.

 Radiofrequency (RF) uses an oscillating, electrical current to transform charged molecules and ions into heat.
-(7) It is thought to work by inducing inflammation in small areas, which promotes new collagen production.
-(7) When new collagen fibers mature, lax skin becomes tighter and smoother in appearance.
+It is thought to work by inducing inflammation in small areas, which promotes new collagen production.
+When new collagen fibers mature, lax skin becomes tighter and smoother in appearance.

-Procedure: In an outpatient clinic, a practitioner will mark the areas to be treated, apply a cool gel to the skin, and roll a hand-held tool that delivers RF waves to the targeted region.
+- Procedure: In an outpatient clinic, a practitioner will mark the areas to be treated, apply a cool gel to the skin, and roll a hand-held tool that delivers RF waves to the targeted region.
 While some heat may be felt, patients usually have no discomfort.

-Side effects: Redness and increased sensitivity may occur temporarily after the session.
+- Side effects: Redness and increased sensitivity may occur temporarily after the session.

-Cost: One treatment runs between $200-$500 per session, and a patient can require up to 10 sessions.
+- Average cost: One treatment runs between $200-$500 per session, and a patient can require up to 10 sessions.

-The facelift procedure has been the gold standard for decades for the tightening of skin around the face and neck.
+Face lift surgery has been the gold standard for decades for the tightening of skin around the face and neck.
 There are a variety of options to choose from if opting for the surgical route, from submentoplasty to neck lift surgery to full facelift.

 What type of results to expect

 The length of time required to see maximal effects and the duration of the effects depend entirely on the specific treatment method, the severity of the skin laxity being treated, and on the patient’s biological characteristics.

 To maintain results, it is important to have a good skincare regimen and protect the skin from the sun to prolong the lifespan of skin tightening treatments.

+Most doctors agree that no lotions or creams can penetrate the skin deep enough to create substantial skin tightening effects.
 The ones that claim to be tighteners actually just plump the superficial skin.
 The result is moisturized, but not tightened, superficial skin.